pepstock-org/Charba-Wiki/docs/extensions/Annotation.md

 ## Scriptable context

-Some options also accept a callback which is called at runtime and that takes the context as unique argument, [AnnotationContext](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/AnnotationContext.html) representing contextual information and chart instance.
+Some options also accept a callback which is called at runtime and that takes the context as single argument, [AnnotationContext](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/AnnotationContext.html) representing contextual information and chart instance.

 ```java
 // creates a plugin options